 It's not a game if you can't win!
 Add a goal destination, or target, to give your hero somewhere to go.
-When hero bumps the target, the game should say, "You win."
+When the hero bumps the target, the game should say, "You win."
 We can program a text object to display this message when triggered by the collision.

-6.1 Add a target object (corn)6.2 Add a win message object, and don't set the text
+6.1 Add a target object (corn)

+6.2 Add a win message text object, and don't set the text

-When you add a text object, if you tap "Cancel" instead of writing a name for your new text, it starts out invisible.
+When you add a text object, if you tap "X" on the upper left corner instead of writing a name for your new text, it starts out invisible.